 I always plan to do this on a different day from my back to school survey.
 If you are teaching on a block schedule, however, this could serve as a mid-class break for your students.
 Or, it could be their exit ticket for the day.

 Bottom line – however you welcome your students this year, you’ve got this!

 I hope you can take something from this post and move through your first few weeks confidently.
 I’d love to hear if you try anything that works well for you!
-You can comment below, or find me on social media.
-I’m most present on Instagram, and I love collaborating with you there.
+You can contact me via this page, or find me on social media.
+I’m most present on Instagram, and I love collaborating with you there!
 Feel free to tag me so I can follow you back, @theengagedspanishclassroom.